 Scenarios don’t need to be long, but they do need to be specific.
 Providing scenarios before a demo with a DAM provider can help you evaluate whether a system can really work for your team.
 Although seeing the highlights and features of a DAM system in action is helpful, without specific scenarios in place there’s no way to accurately determine if the system meets your specific digital asset management needs.

 More information about the evaluation process, use cases and the Request for Demo (RFD) process is available in our RFD resource.

 Try digital asset management without the hassle

 In addition to a demo experience, you may be offered a guest pass, also referred to as a sandbox or bake-off.
 It’s an opportunity to get into a system to play and build things, or test systems against each other with the same set of ingredients.

 Whether or not your use cases are ready, we invite you to jump into a DAM system and try it out without the sales pitch.
-You’ll have access to many features in the Media Collective, which is a comprehensive solution with all the core functionality you’d expect from a solid DAM system.
+You’ll have access to many features in the Collective, which is a comprehensive solution with all the core functionality you’d expect from a solid DAM system.

 Full-service DAM and DAM lite

-There are a range of DAM solutions available, depending on your needs.
+There is a range of DAM solutions available, depending on your needs.
 Widen offers two different options for small business and enterprise needs.
 The Widen Collective is classified as a full-service, and Smartimage is a DAM-lite option.
-As a full-service Digital Asset Management system, Media Collective is appropriate for medium to large businesses.
+As a full-service Digital Asset Management system, Collective is appropriate for medium to large businesses.
 Smartimage is designed to be an easy solution for smaller teams.
 Both products offer free trials, and staff are available to answer questions anytime.

 As always, feel free to contact DigitalAssetManagement.com anytime.
 We’re happy to answer your questions or help in any way we can.
 We’d also like to include the following resources to help you navigate the DAM adoption path.